-In Mid-November 2018, several buses plying Bus Service 139 between Toa Payoh and Bukit Merah have been spotted with a new Driver Display Unit by INIT, next to the Trapeze Common Fleet Management System Driver Display Unit.
+As part of the Assistive Technology trial, several buses plying Bus Service 139 between Toa Payoh and Bukit Merah were fitted with a new Driver Display Unit by INIT, next to the Trapeze Common Fleet Management System Driver Display Unit.
+This was first observed in mid-November 2018.

 The INIT unit is at the heart of the Land Transport Authority (LTA)’s new Assistive Passenger Information System (APIS), which introduces several new features to improve the commuting experience for commuters with disabilities.